harshalgami13/harshalgami13/README.md

 # नमस्ते | I am Harshal.

-I'm Web Developer from Rajkot-India.
-I am working as Trainee Web Developer at <a href="https://www.yudiz.com/">Yudiz Solutions.</a>
+I'm HTML5 Game Developer from Ahmedabad.
+I am working as Trainee HTML5 Game Developer at <a href="https://www.yudiz.com/">Yudiz Solutions.</a>

 ## The developer side of me